 Campbelltown District Philatelic Society

-We have a new meeting venue while the church hall is unavailable.
+We have a new meeting venue.
+It is the

 Our club was formed in 1972 to provide a venue for stamp collectors to meet on a regular basis to further their hobby.
 This ideal continues today with members meeting regularly on a monthly basis to discuss, exchange, purchase and generally enjoy stamp collecting.